ipfs/ipfs-docs/docs/concepts/file-systems.md

 # File systems and IPFS

-Working with files in IPFS can be a little different than you're used to for several different reasons:
+Working with files in IPFS can be a little different than you're used to for several various reasons:

-- Content addressing means that when files change, their addresses change, too
+- Content addressing means that when files change, the content identifier (CID) of those files changes too.
-- Files may be too big to fit in a single block, so they need metadata to keep blocks together
+- Files may be too big to fit in a single block, so IPFS splits the data into multiple blocks and uses metadata to link it all together.

 MFS and UnixFS can help you address these new ways of thinking of files.